This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Rome, Italy

-Winter in Rome is the perfect time to explore all of the main sights, as the lines will be much shorter than the peak summer season.
+Winter in Rome is the perfect time to explore all of the main sights, as the lines will be much shorter than in the peak summer season.
 I highly recommend exploring Trastevere, a charming area of Rome that has plenty of restaurants and bars.
-It really comes alive during the wintertime, where you can cozy up in a wine bar for an aperitif.
+It really comes alive during the wintertime, where you can cozy up in a wine bar with an aperitif.

 On particularly sunny winter days, there are so many amazing parks and gardens to check out – some have ancient Roman aqueducts, others have insane views of the Colosseum!

 To get to Rome, you can fly into one of two airports.
-Most European budget airlines will fly into Ciampino and most major carriers will fly into Fiumicino.
+Most European budget airlines will fly into Ciampino, and most major carriers will fly into Fiumicino.
 From the airport, you can take a bus or train to Roma Termini.

 Sal, Cape Verde